Brad-Hammond/Fast-Fingers/README.md

 #### Play / How to play Button

-The play button lets the user begin by clicking play!
-Once clicked it brings the user to the typing-test page.<br>The how to play button is a modal which once clicked, displays the instructions on how to play the game.
+- The play button lets the user begin by clicking play!
+Once clicked it brings the user to the typing-test page.
+- The how to play button is a modal which once clicked, displays the instructions on how to play the game.

 ![Landing Page](assets/readmeimages/landingPageIButtons.png)
 ![How to play Modal](assets/readmeimages/howToPlayModal.png)